trailheadapps/functions-recipes/functions/04_Logger_JS/README.md

 # loggerjs Function

-Generates an amount of log messages every number of seconds
+Generates an amount of log messages every number of seconds.

 ## Local Development